-Women who know or suspect they may be pregnant; please see us promptly for advice if the pregnancy is unplanned/unwanted.
+Women who know or suspect they may be pregnant; please see us promptly for advice.
 Home pregnancy tests bought from the chemist are highly reliable but we can perform the test if necessary.

-All women over the age of 25 should have a smear test at regular intervals.
+All women over the age of 25 should have a smear test every three years.
 This is a quick and painless test to detect pre-cancerous changes in cells from the cervix (neck of the womb).
 Early cell abnormalities can be picked up and monitored or treated and eliminated to prevent progression to actual cancer.
 The smear test can be booked with a nurse via reception.

 Other Local Resources

 The Centre is a NHS Walk-In Centre and is located: